CruxConnect/django-gtin-fields/README.md

 ## Acknowledgments

-Code is built on the work of thousands of contributers, but of especial note:
+Built on the work of countless contributers, but of especial note:

 * github user 'secnot' for [django-isbn-field](https://github.com/secnot/django-isbn-field), which was used as initial template.
 * Arthur de Jong for [python-stdnum](https://github.com/arthurdejong/python-stdnum) (used for validation)